 So you’ve been planning your trip to Paris for months.
 You’ve booked your tours of the Louvre, Paris Catacombs and the Palace of Versailles.
 You’ve already put in the time looking up the best restaurants and your hotels are booked.
 What about picking up some helpful French phrases before you arrive?
 Not to worry, we’ve put together a list of the best French phrases to help make your trip a little less stressful and a lot more fun.

+While the information in this blog is free, we also sell tours at very reasonable prices.
 Ranging from an Evening Eiffel Tower Tour with Seine River Cruise to Paris day trips to Normandy, we have you covered.
 Let us handle all the nitty gritty details of booking your skip the line tickets, transportation and navigation.
 While in Paris, check out all Paris tours.

 1. Bonjour (Hello)

 This might seem obvious – even those who don’t speak hardly any French most likely know that Bonjour means “Hello.”
 But what most non-French speakers don’t know is how important saying bonjour actually is.
 Most French people will take offense if you approach them without saying bonjour first.

 For example, if you need to ask for directions, it is not enough to say “Excuse me, do you know….”.
 A native French speaker will find this rude!
 Instead, make sure to say “Bonjour, excuse me, do you know…”.
 It is a small touch that makes a huge difference.
 It’s also important to say bonjour whenever you walk into any shop or restaurant.
 If you have time to only learn one French word before your trip, makes sure it’s this one.

 2. L’addition, s’il vous plaît (Check, please)